 The Eastern sector of the Caprivi Strip in South West Africa became a semi-independent black African "homeland" on Wednesday (March 22).

-The Eastern sector of the Caprivi Strip in South West Africa became a semi-independent black African "homeland" on Wednesday (March 22).
+Background: The Eastern sector of the Caprivi Strip in South West Africa became a semi-independent black African "homeland" on Wednesday (March 22).
 At a formal ceremony in Ngweze, the instruments of authority -- including parliamentary-type symbols like a robe and mace -- were handed over by South African Foreign Affairs Minister Dr. Hilgard Muller.

 The flat, marshy, sandy territory, sandwiched between the independent black African nations of Botswana to the South and Zambia to the north, with white-ruled Angola and Rhodesia on either side, is the latest in a series of such homelands to be created in accordance with South Africa's policies of separate development for blacks and whites.